-Thick toothsome Japanese style udon noodles in a light soy-ginger dressing with fresh stir fried veggies.
-Serve it hot for a lovely main course, or cold for a great pot luck option.
+Thick toothsome Japanese-style udon noodles in a light soy-ginger dressing with fresh stir fried veggies.
+Serve this Udon Noodle Salad hot for a lovely main course, or cold for a great pot luck option.

 Easy to make

 This is one of our favorite dinners around here.

 And it comes from my Chow Mein Recipe that I posted a few years back.
 Easy to make.
 30 minute meal.
 With just a few simple ingredients.